What are fighting dreams about?

 How do dreams of fighting related to the type of dream it is?

-Dreams of fighting are more related to sleep paralysis than dreams in general.
+Fighting dreams are more related to sleep paralysis and more related to good dreams than dreams in general.

 the same as usual